-Our PR Manager Victoria and our Content Executive Emma discuss how newsjacking can grab media attention and move the needle.
+Our Senior PR Executive Alex and our Content Executive Emma discuss how newsjacking can grab media attention and move the needle.

 When it comes to PR and Outreach, it’s fair to say that some subjects are more exciting than others.
 Our client, Patient Claim Line is one of the top medical negligence firms in the UK but medical negligence isn’t always the most juicy topic.
 So sometimes, we have to think a little outside the box when working to get them extra coverage.

 We were aware that Patient Claim Line had not been ranking as highly as we would like for certain medical negligence keywords.
 So, we wanted to increase the authority of the site in order to improve the rankings of our target pages.
 In order to achieve this, we needed to look at the backlinks that are going into the pages we wanted to improve.
 Building high quality backlinks are one of the ways you can improve a target page’s ranking potential – check out our blog post here on how important links are for SEO for more info.

 As always, we wanted to make sure we were generating lots of links for Patient Claim Line from accredited and respected online publications.
 Journalists want stories that engage an audience and we want to get as many links as possible from websites with a high domain rating.
 Patient Claim Line can be tricky to get coverage for; journalists don’t necessarily want to write about medical negligence, and readers don’t always want to read about it in mainstream news.

 Taking all this into account, we decided to create PR for Patient Claim Line using a topic that would appeal to publications and readers alike.

 Newsjacking is when you find a trending news topic and incorporate it into a story about a brand, business or product.
 It’s a form of content marketing that takes advantage of what’s popular and spins it.
 It means you get a business into people’s consciousness when they are already paying attention.